 Although the top income tax rate will impact a minority super-rich community in France, the inheritance tax is expected to have a widespread impact.
 The socialist government is also expected to increase its corporate tax rates , which will affect the small entrepreneurs as much as it affects the bigger corporate establishments.
 The policies of the socialist government also do not bode well for the players in the financial sector.

 Although some European countries are vying with each other to attract the tax exiles from France, Singapore is emerging as a preferred destination for the French.
 The reason being its high standard of living, its access to the lucrative hinterland of Southeast Asia which has the most promising markets, strong legal system, political stability and neutrality and more importantly its economic resilience, pro-enterprise policies and business-friendly tax regime.

-“In the last five years, the French community in Singapore is estimated to have doubled and there are nearly 400 French enterprises that have opted for Singapore Company Registration.
-The first world standards of living and safe and green environment is also contributing to the attractiveness of the city-state.”
+“In the last five years, the French community in Singapore is estimated to have doubled and there are nearly 400 French enterprises that have set up operations in Singapore.
+The first world standards of living and a safe and green environment is also contributing to the attractiveness of the city-state.”

 “Far more important is the economic resilience of Singapore, is located in the progressive Southeast Asian region.
 This is starkly in contrast with the Eurozone, which is reeling under the crisis.
 It’s the overall uncertainty prevailing in France that has sparked concern among ultra-rich there, and Singapore’s political and economic stability is in contrast, appealing to them.
 Albeit the exit tax imposed last year to prevent such tax exiles, the departure of the wealthy French has continued to grow to underscore their preference for wealth-friendly jurisdictions,” added Mr. Bakhda.

 Rikvin’s content team includes in-house and freelance writers across the globe who contribute informative and trending articles to guide aspiring entrepreneurs in taking their business to the next level in Asia.